 While the country is known for its semiconductor and electronics industries, Taiwan’s economy is still dominated by the services industry.
-The services sector accounted for 62.7% of Taiwan’s GDP in 2020, employing 59.7% of the labour force.
+The services sector accounted for 60% of Taiwan’s GDP, employing about 60% of the labour force.

 Survey and Rankings

-Taiwan has fallen from 13th to 15th place in the World Bank’s 2020 Ease of Doing Business 2020, but maintained its overall score of 80.9.
+Taiwan has fallen from 13th to 15th place in the World Bank’s 2021 Ease of Doing Business Index but maintained its overall score of 80.9.
 It is currently ranked 4th among countries in the East Asia & Pacific region.